jackfoxy/urQL/docs/ref-ch04-data-manipulation.md

 Discussion:
 The `VALUES` or `<query>` must provide data for all columns in the expected order.
 Tables in the namespace *sys* cannot be inserted into.
-`DEFAULT` is the bunt of the column type.
 Cord values are represented in single quotes 'this is a cord'.
 Escape single quotes with double backslash thusly `'this is a cor\\'d'`.